 The below footage is a shorter, edited version of the speech.

 At the very end, whether you are part of the crazy passionate folks or the other calmer majority we all need passion.
 What is meant here by passion is the noun, and not the activity.
 It is a way of living a full and interesting life.
 Pursuing that which we love does not have to be the main or only thing we do in life as some us have chosen.
 For others, like most of my schoolmates and ex-colleagues, it’s perfectly healthy to keep that passion as a hobby which one can maintain while living their regular “working” life.
-But to actually have something of that sort remains essential to our happiness, all of us.
+But to actually have something of that sort remains essential to our happiness and fulfilment , all of us.

-As for being talkative when meeting people, it seem apparent that I do it because I enjoy it.
+As for being talkative when meeting people, it seem apparent that I do it because I enjoy the connection.
 It is part of who I am and there is no need to overthink the matter.
 I don’t do it with everyone, and when I do, it’s because I feel comfortable enough to share a part of my life with them.
+When I further gave these encounters a second thought, I recalled that I usually do give them the chance to also share.
+Though as we have seen, there are various reasons why most people are rarely as talkative.

-They may lack the communication skills some of us have, hence they don’t speak much.
+As mentioned, they may lack the communication skills some of us have, hence they don’t speak much.
 As I sometimes suspect, maybe it’s because they have no real passion to share with me.
 Maybe because they are shy and not talkative in nature.
 Or, it has to do with what I recently learned from that talk about being quite the explorer type.

 Another possibility is that they let me speak because they enjoy the stories I often tell them; this may actually be the balance needed for a fruitful conversation — which I was seeking.
 Imagine two storytellers talking to each other at the same time.
 Doesn’t sound much fun.
 A final possibility is that it’s a mixture of all what was previously mentioned.
 Lots of maybes, but the topic was certainly worth pondering and the article was worth its time.
 I hope it was worth yours as well.

-Doing the things we love is an essential preliminary to a happy life.
+Doing the things we love is an essential preliminary to a fulfilling life.
 Indeed, we all have different priorities.
 So whether we are willing and able to pursue them full-time or part-time, whether they are big things or small ones, whether we dig or hum, we do need passion to make it interesting… just different degrees to different people.
 After all, what I truly wish is for more passionate people to light up this seemingly dim world in which we live.

 Shine On and On and On.